Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 - Evening primrose oil: Rich in gamma-linolenic acid

-Directions for use: Moisturizing creams should be applied thinly.
-If applied too thickly, they can clog pores and cause heat buildup, which can worsen itching.
+Application note: Replenishing creams should be applied thinly.
+If applied too thickly, they can clog pores and lead to heat buildup, which can intensify itching.

 Anti-inflammatory organic creams with plant power

-These creams leverage the anti-inflammatory power of medicinal plants.
-They are a gentle alternative to cortisone-containing preparations and are particularly suitable for people who want to avoid chemical active ingredients or who cannot tolerate them.
+These creams rely on the anti-inflammatory power of medicinal plants.
+They are a gentle alternative to corticosteroid-containing preparations and are particularly suitable for people who want to avoid chemical active ingredients or who do not tolerate them.

 - No habituation or dependence